elguille2/Learn-Data-Structures-and-Algorithms/README.md

 ## Introduction

-### Whats is a Data Structure?
+### What is a Data Structure?

-Data structure:. a named location that can be used to store and organize data.
+Data structure: a named location that can be used to store and organize data.

 Example:
 + array:  a collection of elements stored at contiguous memory locations.